viasocket/socket-java/README.md

-#SocketApi Connect Connect - JAVA SDK
+#SocketApi Connect - JAVA SDK

 This SDK allows you to connect to Socket API blocks from your java app.
 To start off, follow the following guide: